saikat37/langchain-mcp-multiserver/README.md

 - Open an issue for design or security discussions before large changes.
 - Keep tool signatures stable.
 If you change a tool's input schema, bump the agent/tool compatibility version.

-## License
-Specify the license you want to use (e.g., MIT).
-Add a `LICENSE` file if you change this.

----

-If you want, I can:
-- Add a `Dockerfile`/`docker-compose.yml` and sample `Makefile` to make deployment reproducible.
-- Add a minimal `requirements.txt` with pinned versions and basic unit tests for the tool wrappers.

-Tell me which next step you'd like.